Ganeshvijaya/Building-Crack-Detection/README.md

 # Building-Crack-Detection
- Training restnet50 model to classify images of buiildng cracks
+ Training restnet50 model to classify images of buiildng cracks.
+Comparing restnet50 and vgg16